Wisconsin Field Trips for Homeschoolers

 They say, “To know Wisconsin is to know its cheese.”
 But, the Badger State isn’t just all about the cheese.
 Wisconsin is also home to a large variety of geographical features that can prove to be a fun educational experience for your young learners.

 To help you plan your next great field trip adventure in Wisconsin, we’ve compiled a list of some of the best homeschool trips by region.
 Encourage your children to practice their mapping skills and help plan your day trips in Wisconsin with our printable map of the Badger state.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Get ready, get set, explore!

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in the Badger State.